rkyzk/ecopost-2023/ecopost/documents/AUTOMATEDTESTS.md

 8. When the post method is called, ‘bookmarked’ will be set to false if the user isn’t logged in or hasn’t bookmarked the post
 9. When the post method is called, ‘bookmarked’ will be set to true if the user has bookmarked the post
 10. comment can be created.
-11. When a comment is posted, a message “You posted a comment.” will be displayed.)
+11. When a comment is posted, a message “You posted a comment.” will be displayed.
 12. The validation will throw an error message if only a space is entered for the comment.      ———————————fix this!
-13. If the post is draft status and the user is the owner of the post, update and delete buttons are displayed.
+13. If the user is the author of the post, update and delete buttons are displayed.
-15. If the post is published and the user is the owner of the post, update and delte buttons won’t be displayed.
-16. If the user is not the owner of the post, update and delte buttons won’t be displayed.
+14. If the user is not the owner of the post, update and delte buttons won’t be displayed.

 - PostLike view
-17. Logged in user can ‘like’ a post
+1. Logged in user can ‘like’ a post
-18. Sending a post request to post like view for the second time will ‘unlike’ the post.
+2. Sending a post request to post like view for the second time will ‘unlike’ the post.

 - Bookmark view
 1. Logged in user can bookmark a post